emmanuelmal2/emmanuelmal2/README.md

 ## 🌍 About Me
 Hi!
-I'm **Emmanuel Maldonado**, a Computer Engineering student from **Mexico**, currently in my 8th semester at **UNAM – Facultad de Ingeniería**.
+I'm **Emmanuel Maldonado**, a Computer Engineering student from **Mexico**, at **UNAM – Facultad de Ingeniería**.

-My goal is to become a **Software Engineer**, with strong interests in **Artificial Intelligence**, **full-stack development**, and **computer vision**.
-I’m always building projects that push me forward in AI, automation, and modern software development.
+My goal is to become a **Software Engineer**, with strong interests in **Artificial Intelligence** and **full-stack development** I’m always building projects that push me forward in AI, automation, and modern software development.

-Every day I work on improving my technical skills through personal projects, bootcamps, and certifications.
+Every day I work on improving my technical skills through personal projects and certifications.
 I enjoy creating real-world solutions using machine learning and smart applications that interact with data and the physical world.

 ## 🎓 Education
 - **B.S. in Computer Engineering (ongoing)**